-Stella McCartney & Adidas' New Sustainable Collection May Offer The Solution To Fashion's Waste Problem
+Stella McCartney & Adidas' New Line May Be The Answer To Fashion's Waste Problem

 When it comes to our wardrobes, our insatiable thirst for something new has resulted in a real problem for the planet.
 It's all too easy to get rid of barely worn items, replacing them with brand new ones.
 But even when you think you've given your outfits a new home, it's still a likely possibility that they will end up on a landfill site, rotting away.
 That fate is precisely why Stella McCartney and adidas' new sustainable collection — which features some truly innovative materials — is a welcome move.